munificent/craftinginterpreters/book/closures.md

 ^code as-closure (2 before, 1 after)

-Closures are first-class objects, so you can print them:
+Closures are first-class objects, so you can print them.

 ^code print-closure (1 before, 1 after)